CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 ### Exercise (10 mins)

-Create a function that gives you message depending on your mood!
+Create a function that gives you a message depending on your mood!
 It should:

 * take one input
 * return "Good job, you're doing great!" if you pass in "happy"